srykov/Pixel-Art/README.md

+[Pixel Art Maker] (/srykov/fend-pixel-art/blob/master/logo.png?raw=true)

 # Pixel Art Maker Project
 This was a project that I developed as part of my [Front-End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-The application is a single page web application that allows users to draw pixel art on a customizable canvas.
+The project required me to create a single page web application that allows users to draw pixel art on a customizable canvas.
+Udacity provided some starter HTML & CSS code.
+I wrote the javascript to bring the canvas functionality to life, as well as customizing the HTML and CSS a bit.

+# What I Learned
+This project gave me an opportunity to test out what I learned in the Javascript Foundations and Intro to jQuery courses.

+Specifically I practiced:
+* using jQuery's DOM manipulation and traversal methods
+* declaring functions and attaching them to DOM objects as Event Listeners

 ## Contributing